Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

 Attempt to re-establish a media connection for a call.

 This API will perform a "refresh" operation on the call with the intention of resolving media issues that may have been encountered.
 This API is only necessary after the Call's [mediaConnectionState][26] has entered the `failed` state, but may be used in other scenarios.

 After the operation completes successfully, the Call will be re-establishing its media connection.
-By this time, or shortly after, the Call's [mediaConnectionState][26] should have transitioned to `checking` (via a [call:mediaConnectionChange][57] event) to signify the re-establishment.
+By this time, or shortly after, the Call's [mediaConnectionState][26] should have transitioned to `checking` (via a
+{@link call.event:call:mediaConnectionChange call:mediaConnectionChange}
+event) to signify the re-establishment.
 It will then transition to either `connected` or `failed` state, similar to during the initial Call establishment.

 If this operation fails, then the Call will not attempt the re-establishment and will remain in the `failed` [mediaConnectionState][26].

 Behaviour during the operation may differ slightly based on the browser.
 Notably, Firefox will always transition to the `checking` [mediaConnectionState][26] no matter what the previous state was.
 Whereas Chrome will skip the `checking` state, transitioning directly to either `connected` or `failed`.
 This has the implication for Chrome that if the state does not change (for example, the Call is in the `failed` state before the media restart operation, and media re-establishment fails), then there will be no [call:mediaConnectionChange][57] event emitted.
 For this reason, Chrome-based applications may need a short delay after receiving the [call:mediaRestart][58] event before checking the Call's updated [mediaConnectionState][26] to ensure the application is acting on the "latest" state.

 The SDK will emit a [call:mediaRestart][58] event when the operation completes.

 The progress of the operation will be tracked via the [call:operation][39] event.

-**Parameters**
+#### Parameters

--   `callId` **[string][8]** The ID of the call to act on.
+*   `callId` **[string][8]** The ID of the call to act on.

 ### setDefaultDevices

 The `setDefaultDevices` API from previous SDK releases (3.X) has been deprecated in the latest releases (4.X+).
 The SDK no longer keeps track of "default devices" on behalf of the application.

 The devices used for a call can be selected as part of the APIs for starting the call.
 Microphone and/or camera can be chosen in the [call.make][32] and [call.answer][33] APIs, and speaker can be chosen when the audio track is rendered with the [media.renderTracks][59] API.

 ### changeInputDevices

 Changes the camera and/or microphone used for a Call's media input.

 The latest SDK release (v4.X+) has not yet implemented this API in the same way that it was available in previous releases (v3.X).
 In place of this API, the SDK has a more general API that can be used for this same behaviour.

 The same behaviour as the `changeInputDevices` API can be implemented using the general-purpose [call.replaceTrack][60] API.
 This API can be used to replace an existing media track with a new track of the same type, allowing an application to change certain aspects of the media, such as input device.

-**Examples**
+#### Examples

 ```javascript
 const call = client.call.getById(callId)